liugegen/ChronoGlyphs/README.md

 ## 🌟 Overview

-ChronoGlyphs is an innovative NFT collection that brings digital art to life through time.
+ChronoGlyphs V2 is an innovative NFT collection that brings digital art to life through time.
 Each Glyph is a **living, breathing artwork** that dynamically transforms between day and night forms based on real-world time, creating a unique visual experience that changes every 12 hours.

 ### ✨ What Makes ChronoGlyphs Special?

 - 🕐 **Time-Dynamic Art**: NFTs that change appearance based on real-world time
+- 🌟 **Weekend Glow**: Special luminous effects that activate on weekends (Saturday & Sunday)
 - 🎨 **Procedural Generation**: Each mint generates a unique Monad animal with random traits
 - ⚡ **Fully On-Chain**: Complete SVG generation with no external dependencies
 - 🌍 **Living Ecosystem**: Your NFT transforms automatically - day becomes night, night becomes day